-- 1. For members of the [Department/Office] name, division and assignment at the date and time of the meritorious or commendable act - 2.
-For individuals from the community name, address, telephone number - (b) A brief account of the meritorious or commendable act with report numbers, as appropriate. - (c) The signature of the person submitting the documentation.
+- 2. For individuals from the community name, address, telephone number - (b) A brief account of the meritorious or commendable act with report numbers, as appropriate. - (c) The signature of the person submitting the documentation.

 1014.4.3 PROCESSING DOCUMENTATION

 Documentation regarding the meritorious or commendable act of a member of the [Department/ Office] should be forwarded to the appropriate Division Commander for his/her review.
 The Division Commander should sign and forward the documentation to the Sheriff for his/her review.